CharityTeam/New-Project3--backend/README.md

 User Stories:

+Our users are people who would like to support others by donating a an amount, to help them get what they want.
 The user can have a look at all the cases, and donate to whatever case he/she wants.
 They can make the donation through payPal.

 The approach taken: